One of our most precious resources is drinking water, and guess what, a garden without water will not flourish.

 Make the most of rainwater to take advantage of a sustainable and free resource.

-A rain barrel is one of the simplest ways to collect rainwater.
+A rain barrel is a simple way to collect rainwater.

 Most retail rain barrels come with instructions on how to divert water from your downspout and manage overflows.
 They also come with tips on how to install a bug screen that keeps pesky mosquitoes away.

 For example, Rewatec rainwater harvesters, developed and made by Premier Tech Water and Environment, direct rainwater from your roof to an underground storage tank with a capacity of up to 7,000 L.

-These systems are exploding in popularity, especially for new home constructions, because they offer full freedom to irrigate lawns and gardens — even if water restrictions are in place due to drought.
+This solution is exploding in popularity because it offers full freedom to water lawns and gardens — even if restrictions are in place due to drought.
 Best of all, it is easy to use and install.